gabrielglbh/gabrielglbh/README.md

 - *[Mars Rover Mission](https://github.com/gabrielglbh/Mars-Rover-Mission)*: simulation of the Mars Rover mission on a MxN grid with random obstacles.
 Built using **Flutter**, Bloc and Clean Architecture and advanced unit testing.
 - *[ImgurUploader](https://github.com/gabrielglbh/ImgurUploader)*: image manager to retrieve and update images from imgur.
 Built using **Android Jetpack Compose**, Hilt, Coroutines, Clean Architecture (DDD) and advanced unit and integration testing.
-- *[Route Mapper](https://github.com/gabrielglbh/Route-Mapper)*: simulation of a route calculation process for taxis with Google Maps Integration.
+- *[Route Mapper](https://github.com/gabrielglbh/Route-Mapper)*: route and price calculation app for car travel with Google Maps Integration.
 Built with **Android Jetpack Compose** using Hilt/Dagger, Coroutines, DDD, testing...
 More extensive insights in the README doc.

 ## 👷 Personal Projects